 Don’t be defrauded by a seller who’s tampered with a car’s mileage.
 Here’s how to spot the tell-tale signs.

-When the first digital odometers made their way to consumer motors, everyone thought that car clocking would finally end.
-On the contrary, odometer tampering hasn’t been eliminated and remains a huge problem for used car buyers.
+When the first digital mileage counters, or odometers, made their way to consumer motors, everyone thought that car clocking would end.
+But unfortunately, odometer tampering is still a problem for used car buyers.

 What is car clocking?

-With the right equipment and software, fraudsters can tamper with digital odometers making them show whatever number they want.
+These days you’re more likely to be sold a clocked car through a private sale.
+Most cars now pack digital odometers.
+But with the right equipment and software, fraudsters can tamper with digital odometers to make them show whatever number they want.

 Which cars are most likely to be affected?

-You’d think that older cars are a tempting target for crooks who want to boost the value of their worn out motor.
+You’d think that older cars are a tempting target for crooks.
 But tampering with newer cars’ mileage has become more predominant in recent years.

-Because new cars don’t have to be taken for a MOT test for the first three years (or four if you live in Northern Ireland), there’s likely to be no paper trail.
+New cars don’t have to be taken for an MOT test for the first three to four years.
+This means there’s likely to be no paper trail.
 However, if the car has been serviced during that time, mileage is likely to be recorded in its service history.

 How to spot a clocked car